moeez-tariq/HappyNest/README.md

 /api/news/city=[city name]
 * Gets relevant news from our database for the specific city provided (the news may have just been added by the fetch call)

+Please see below for setup instructions in "Instructions to Set Up and Run the Application"

 # HappyNest: Week 6

 We have used **FastAPI** and **MongoDB** to create the API for our HappyNest application.
 There are four collections to take note of: